St. Barnabas The Parish Patron

 Since the late 1950s, the East Toronto Latvian Lutheran Congregation has worshipped at St. Barnabas on the Danforth on Sunday afternoons.
 From 1994 to 2000, San Bernabe, a congregation of Spanish-speaking Anglicans, met here for worship and fellowship on Sunday evenings.
 Riverdale Presbyterian Church held weekly services in the Upper Hall while their own building was being renovated.
 There has been a nursery in the church since the 1950s.
 Today the Children's Circle Day Care provides care for approximately 130 children, it's an essential ministry in this neighbourhood.
 Two apartment units and three offices are located on the premises.
 Many community-based groups, serving all ages, use the facilities for meetings, classes and special events.

-Christmas Services at St Barnabas welcome many individuals and families from the Danforth Community and the GTA.
-In 2013, there was a suggestion of having a simple Family Service at 4:00 pm on Christmas Eve that the children can take part in. “ If we have it they will come - and they did."
-Many families come each year, perhaps it is the memories of their childhood attending Church on Christmas Eve that brings them back each year.
-The Evening Christmas Eve service is held at 10 pm, again welcoming many from the Danforth Community and the GTA.
+Christmas Services at St Barnabas welcome many individuals and families from the Danforth Community and beyond.
+In 2013, there was a suggestion of having a simple Family Service at 4:00 pm on Christmas Eve that the children could take part in.
+“If we have it they will come” was the thinking, and they did.
+Many families come each year – in recent years we have added a drop-in pageant.
+The Evening Christmas Eve service is held at 10 pm, again welcoming many from the Danforth Community and beyond.